axinc-ai/ax-gfxlib/readme.md

 Open the following project from Xcode and build it.
 AXGLExampleSL/AXGLExampleSL.xcodeproj

+## Other platform support

+[ax](https://axinc.jp/en/) is a company that specializes in low-level API implementations of 3D Graphics and AI on a variety of hardware.
+If you are interested in implementing OpenGL in other environments(e.g. Vulkan, DX12), please contact us at contact@axinc.jp.

 ## Note
 This software uses glslang and SPIRV-Cross.
 Please refer to the following directory for the license.